Close Icon

 Continue reading to discover the best Cornwall beaches…

-1. Porthcurno Beach, West Cornwall
+1. Porthcurno Beach, Porthcurno

 Porthcurno beach

 The beach is highly popular with families; there are lifeguards on duty over the summer months with a designated safe swimming zone and high cliffs on either side of the beach providing shelter from the wind.
 There is also a stream at the top of the beach, which forms a natural paddling pool for children.
+With all this and more, it’s unsurprising that Porthcurno is considered one of the best beaches in South Cornwall.

 Don’t leave this Cornwall beach without catching a show at the jaw-droppingly beautiful and open-air Minack Theatre.
 Find the Minack Theatre standing high on the cliffs above the beach, producing an even more dramatic, natural setting.